giant531/Log-Analysis/readme.md

 # To Run

-* Launch Vagrant VM by running `vagrant up`,and after running you can the log in with `vagrant ssh`
+* Launch Vagrant VM by running `vagrant up`, and after running you can the log in with `vagrant ssh`

 * Load the data into database by using the command `psql -d news -f newsdata.sql` to connect to a database named *news* and run the necessary SQL statements.